gemini-hlsw/explore-help-docs/configuration/table.md

 The time required to achive the requested signal-to-noise as estimated by the Integration Time Calculator.
 This includes all overheads and takes into account the target properties, the selected constraints, and the details of the instrument configuration.

+If the Time column displays a warning symbol (triangle with exclamation point) it means that information required for the calculation is missing, and you may hover over the icon to get more details.

 ### Slit Width & Length

 The slit (or IFU) dimensions in arcseconds.